Farhad Mehrad

-Farhad Mehrad (20 January 1944 – 31 August 2002), commonly known as Farhad, was an Iranian pop, rock, and folk singer, songwriter, guitarist and pianist, who released the first English rock and roll album in Iran.

-He rose to prominence among Iranian rock, folk and pop musicians before the Islamic Revolution in 1979, but after the revolution, he was banned from singing for several years in Iran.
-His first concert after the Islamic Revolution was held in 1993.
-To this day, he is considered one of the most influential and respected contemporary Iranian singers.
-He was also the first singer of the popular band Black Cats.
+Farhad Mehrad (20 January 1944 – 31 August 2002) was a popular Iranian singer, songwriter, guitarist and pianist.
+He was a versatile musician who released the first English rock and roll album in Iran.
+Farhad gained fame among the Iranian rock, pop and folk musicians before the Islamic Revolution of 1979.
+He was prohibited from singing for several years in Iran after the revolution.
+Farhad's first concert after the Islamic Revolution was held in 1990.
+He is still recognized as one of the most influential and respected contemporary Iranian singers.
+Farhad was also the founding member of the popular Iranian band Black Cats.

-Farhad is most well known for his song Jomeh (Friday) for the film Khodahafez Rafigh in 1971.
-Despite all the rumors about it being a political song written by Shahyar Ghanbari who denied these Allegations on Tapesh TVs "Uncut" Show.
+Farhad's song "Jomeh" (Friday) for the film "Khodahafez Rafigh" in 1971 brought him widespread popularity.
+Despite rumors that it was a political song written by Shahyar Ghanbari, these allegations were denied by Ghanbari himself on Tapesh TV's "Uncut" Show.

 Early life

 Farhad was born on 20 January 1944 in Tehran, Iran.
 His father was Reza Mehrad, an Iranian diplomat who worked in the Arabic countries for the Iranian Ministry of Foreign Affairs.
-Being the youngest child, he always behaved differently from his family members and everyone assumed he was trying to act like an adult.

-When Farhad was three years of age, his love for music was noticed when he stayed outside his brother's room, listening to his violin lessons.
+When Farhad was three years of age, he stayed outside his brother's room, listening to his violin lessons.
 His family bought Farhad a cello and he started taking lessons.
-After three lessons, his cello broke and, as Farhad describes, "the instrument broke into pieces so did my soul".
-That was the end of the cello for Farhad and his love and passion for music ended up to be only listening to his brother playing the violin.
+After three lessons, his cello broke and, as Farhad describes, "The instrument broke into pieces so did my soul".
+That was the end of the cello for Farhad.

-When he went to school he found a passion for literature.
+When he went to school, he found a passion for literature.
 He decided to study literature in high school but with the absence of his father, his uncle forced him to study science despite his weak results on all other subjects other than literature and English language.
-His interest being ignored, he quit high school in grade 11 because he had no love for what he was studying.
+His interest being ignored, he quit high school in grade 11.